Mills Cross Telescope: Science

 Between 1954 and 1957, Bernard Mills, Eric R. Hill and O. Bruce Slee, using the Mills Cross, carried out a detailed survey of the sky and recorded over 2,000 sources of discrete radio emission, publishing results in a series of research papers in the Australian Journal of Physics.
 The differences between these sources and the Cambridge 2C survey were a cause of scientific disquiet until serious questions about the 2C survey results were resolved several years later.

 In 1963, the Fleurs site was transferred to the School of Electrical Engineering at the University of Sydney.
 The observatory was effectively closed in 1991.
 The 18 m dish antenna installed at Fleurs in 1959 was transferred to the Parkes Observatory.

 Two of the old 13.7m dish antennas were relocated from the University of Sydney site to the CSIRO at Marsfield in 2005, as part of a precursor study into the Square Kilometer Array (SKA) development.

+Until 1961, astronomers Mills, Slee, and Hill published their Catalogue of Radio Sources (later known as the MSH Catalogue after their surnames), in which some 2,300 of discrete radio emissions were introduced.